Siddhu2502/MentorStudent/README.md

 3) Students can be added to the platform by the super user / teacher but can only be deleted by the super user (keeping in mind that any tacher can access the student)
 4) A very neat admin page with privilages and features !!

+I have setted up a SMTP server using using **postfix** (had a lot to do with the configuration hence not included in the docker as it was partially GUI based)

 NOTE: Teaches once clicked submit will not be able to edit the marks of the student and the student will be notified via mail (here the mail is simulated)

 ### Structure of the DATABASE